cmsmcq/Aparecium/A/workplan.md

 The current work plan for Aparecium is:

 * Add new functionality for insertions.

-* Correct remaining test failures: improve handling of dynamic errors and version mismatch.
+This has several steps:

+    * Accept options in top-level functions and pass the options into the internals.
+Two top priorities: pretty-print yes/no and format of return value (parse tree, parse map, parse-forest grammar, parse-forest map, various internals ... for now supporting parse tree, parse-forest grammar, Earley set).

+    * Add insertions to the grammar compiler.

+    * Add insertions to the parser.

+    * Add insertions to the parse-forest grammar constructor.

+    * Add insertions to the parse-tree extractor.

 * Work to support more XQuery processors.